Hello!

 A typical physical asset is gold.

-When the global economy is doing well, stocks and other financial products with yields are bought,
+When the global economy is doing well, stocks and financial products with yields are bought, which is known as risk-on.

-Cash (US dollars) will be purchased, as was the case during Lehman Brothers and the current economic shock.
+Conversely, when the economy becomes unstable, stable assets such as gold and cash (US dollars) are purchased, as was the case during Lehman Brothers and the current economic shock.

 As a result, bonds are purchased as safe assets in a risk-off environment, and interest rates fall.